 Camping with kids also teaches them an appreciation for nature and adventure from an early age.
-An education that extends beyond a classroom is always going to have a larger impact.
-I want to ensure my son knows how lucky we are to live on mother earth and appreciate just how beautiful she and all her creatures are.
+An education that extends beyond a classroom will always have a larger impact.
+I want to ensure my son knows how lucky we are to live on mother earth and appreciate how beautiful she and all her creatures are.

-Whether you’ve got a few littles coming with you on the journey or you’re like me and my son, a dynamic duo, these tips will help your journey be successful and fun.
+Whether you’ve got a few littles coming with you on the journey or you’re like me and my son, a dynamic duo, these tips for camping with kids will help your journey be successful and fun.

 Take a Practice Run

-To help them get more comfortable with the idea of camping, take a practice run at home.
-If you have a backyard, set up your tent there and spend the night outside as a family.
-If you don’t have a backyard, you can pitch your tent in the living room.
+You can pitch your tent in the living room if you don’t have a backyard.
 It’s not quite the same, but at least parts of the experience will feel more familiar to your kids when you’re on your camping trip.

 If it’s legal in your area, build a campfire in a fire pit and spend the evening around it.
 Alternatively, head out to a site for a day trip and get used to being in the outdoors.
 Your kids can practice building fires and cook over them.
 You can also start campfire traditions like telling tall tales, singing songs, and making s’mores.